 The secret’s out!
-Sited in a county blessed with a kaleidoscope of landscapes, on the doorstep of vibrant Durham City with its grandiose cathedral and imposing castle, a Unesco world heritage site no less, Ramside Hall Hotel and Golf Club offers golfers the opportunity to conquer two of the finest championship courses in North East England.
+Sited in a county blessed with a kaleidoscope of landscapes, on the doorstep of vibrant Durham City with its grandiose cathedral and imposing castle, a Unesco world heritage site no less, Ramside Hall Hotel, Golf and Spa offers golfers the opportunity to conquer two of the finest championship courses in North East England.

 The heather-clad moors, peaceful dales, waterfalls and woodland, together with the spectacular Durham Heritage Coast, are testament to the fact that Mother Nature was on flawless form when creating County Durham.
 As for city architecture, the Normans clearly pulled out all the stops when constructing dramatic Durham Cathedral on its craggy promontory, which towers over the medieval city below.